idleberg/svelte-crossorigin-store/README.md

 pnpm start
 ```

-Next, open `https://localhost:3030` in your browser.
+This should automatically open `https://localhost:3030` in your default browser.

 ## License